1890 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1890 TDO FS-101 Errors

-The 1890 Tripled Die Obverse designated as FS-101 ranks among the most sought-after varieties of this date.
+The 1890 Tripled Die Obverse (TDO) designated as FS-101, also cataloged as Snow-1 (S-1), ranks among the most sought-after varieties of this date.
 This error resulted from the die receiving multiple impressions from the master hub during preparation, with each impression slightly offset from the previous one.

-The tripling effect appears most prominently on the final three digits of the date “890”, and “UNITED STATES OF AMERICA”, extending through the letters “LIBE” in LIBERTY.
-The diagnostic markers show consistent spacing and proper orientation, distinguishing genuine hub doubling from post-strike mechanical damage.
+The tripling effect appears most prominently on the final three digits of the date “890” and “UNITED STATES OF AMERICA,” extending through the letters “LIBE” in LIBERTY.
+The diagnostic markers show consistent spacing and proper orientation, distinguishing genuine hub doubling from post-strike mechanical damage that is worth far less.

-Recent auction results demonstrate stable market interest, with an AU58 brown specimen realizing $558 in 2013 and an MS63 red-brown example achieving $518 in 2011.
-Advanced collectors prize high-grade examples that retain full diagnostic detail.
+This variety is estimated to appear approximately once in every 5,000 examples of the 1890 cent.
+Recent auction results demonstrate stable market interest, with an AU58 Brown specimen realizing $558 in 2013 and an MS63 Red-Brown example achieving $518 in 2011 — though properly attributed high-grade examples have pushed considerably higher.
+Advanced collectors prize gem examples that retain full diagnostic detail.

 1890 TDO FS-101 Indian Head Penny (BN) Price/Grade Chart